 Since election night, the Democratic party has been performing diagnostic tests on everything that led up to that night in November.
 How can we move forward, what can we do better, they ask?
 But their main concern is not whether they can get back on their feet in the next four years, but whether the system that would allow them to get back on their feet will still be in place?
 If this is the revolution, since the nation is so divided, can there be lasting change?

 However, to prevent national internal combustion, the nation needs to continue looking forward.
-For those on the right, the next four years will be dominated by Drumpf’s policies.
+For those on the right, the next four years will be dominated by Trump’s policies.
 For those on the left, it’s time to rebuild.
-As stated earlier, the election of Drumpf was not a catalyst for, but a consequence of years of instability.
+As stated earlier, the election of Trump was not a catalyst for, but a consequence of years of instability.
 It would be inaccurate to blame that instability on one party or another.
 We are all to blame.
 No one is perfect, especially politicians.
 As the diagnostics take place, we must find a way to come together.

 If we continue to pull apart, physics will have its way.
 Like a great cord experiencing an overwhelming amount of tension, something will give and the cord will tear apart.
 Is that what we want?
 Do we want complete division?
 Do we want to continue sounding off with our friends in political echo chambers?
 Do we want to watch as democracy, the fabric of our nation, begins to unwind?
 For me, the answer to all these questions is, affirmatively, no.